ryanhe312/anime2x-qt/README.md

 (2) Select your preferred parameters in Configs Panel.
 (Larger ratio NEEDS longer time and larger disk space.)

+(3) Select the output format.
+"Same as Input" will keep the input file extension.
+Please select No Upscaling and No Interpolation if you only want to convert the format.

-(3) Click generate in Action Panel and wait for several minutes to process.
+(4) Click generate in Action Panel and wait for several minutes to process.

 ## Develop